howlowck/haosblog/content/post/hugo-travis-blob-cdn.md

 ![Remove service principal from your subscription](/hugo-travis/remove-service-principal-subscription.jpg)

 Select the service principal, and click "Remove".

-Now, you need to add the service principal to your CDN profile.
+Now, you can navigate to your CDN Profile resource, and go to its Access Control blade.
+Then, search for your service principal by clicking "Add" button.
+See screenshot below.

 ![Add service principal to your CDN Profile](/hugo-travis/assign-service-principal-cdn.jpg)

+You are now done with the Azure portion of the setup.

 ## 5. Set up your Travis Environment Variables

 Assuming you already have the repo on github, login into [travis-ci.org](travis-ci.org), and go to your account.
 You should see a list of your public repositories.
 If you do not, click "Sync Account" on the upper right of the screen.

-Also, make sure you are on travis-ci**.org** and NOT on travis-ci**.com**
+> Note: Make sure you are on travis-ci**.org** and NOT on travis-ci**.com**

 ![Sync Account on your Profile](/hugo-travis/travis-sync-account.jpg)

 Find the repo you want to deploy, and click the toggle. wait until it turns green, and then click into the repository.